meanbee/magecert/request-flow.md

 ### URL Rewrite Process

-URL rewrites happen in the Front controllerm before the routing.
-The database reqrites are checked and applied first, followed by the configuration (`glboal->rewrite`) rewrites.
-Rewrites can either redirect the request using HTTP methods, updte the request path (keeping the old on efor reference) or completely replace the request path.
+URL rewrites happen in the Front controller before the routing.
+The database rewrites are checked and applied first, followed by the configuration (`glboal->rewrite`) rewrites.
+Rewrites can either redirect the request using HTTP methods, update the request path (keeping the old one for reference) or completely replace the request path.

 ### Database URL Rewrites

 The most important fields in the `core_url_rewrite` table are `request_path` and `target_path` which map the request to a rewrite.

-Magento creates catalog requres using the `catalog_url` indexer.
+Magento creates catalog requires using the `catalog_url` indexer.

 ### Matching requests

-The requres are applied by the `Mage_Core_Model_Url_Rewrite_Request` model.
+The requests are applied by the `Mage_Core_Model_Url_Rewrite_Request` model.
 The request path is parsed to include any variation (with or without the trailing slash) and then looks up the `request_path` column of the `core_url_rewrite` table using the `Mage_Core_Model_Url_Rewrite::loadByRequestPath()` method.

 ## Request Routing